 If you are looking to get out of the city or just prefer a beach destination in general, you’ll be pleased with Rügen Island and nearby Hiddensee Island.
-They are located in the east of this region, just off the Baltic Coast.
+They are located east of this region, just off the Baltic Coast.

 The islands are home to some of Germany’s seaside resorts which, yes, do exist!
 In fact, the beaches in the north of the country are a ton of fun in the summer and a famous destination among local tourists.
 We’ve designated these islands as the best spot for luxury travelers in Northern Germany.

 Rügen is a large island connected by a bridge to the mainland, with many towns and infrastructure.
-Hiddensee is an island strip of land off its west coast that is car-free, leaving you the option of hiking, boating, or riding on horseback around!
+Hiddensee is a strip of land off its west coast that is car-free, leaving you the option of hiking, boating, or riding on horseback!